Blane245/musicgenerator/docs/CMG User Manual.md

 The following buttons are available to control the time line display:
 * **Scroll** - The timeline can be scrolled either left or right by clicking the left arrow or right arrow buttons in the timeline control area.
 The timeline cannot be scrolled left further than time zero and right further than several years.
 * **Zoom** - The timeline can be zoomed in or out to reveal more or less detail by clicking the zoom in or zoom out buttons.
 The zoom function has both maximum and minimum zoom levels.
 Each zoom roughly doubles or halves the resolution of the timeline.
 The time values and tick marks are displayed appropriately to the zoom level in hours, minutes, and seconds.
+* **Time/Measure** - This button switches the timeline display between time and measure modes.

 The scroll and zoom functions of the timeline control how the generator icons are seen.
 Each generator has a start and stop time which may or may not be with the currently displayed timeline.
 Only part or none of the generator icon may be seen at any particular timeline setting.

 ## Timeline Interval
-One of the filters for previewing and recording is the timeline interval.
+This if one of the filters for previewing and recording is the timeline interval.
 This filter defines which generators are selected and overrides the other filters of muting or soloing of tracks and generators.
 A timeline interval has a start and end time.
 Generator whose start and stop time fall with the timeline interval are selected.

 A timeline interval is defined by mouse actions within the timeline.
 When the mouse moves into the timeline, the cursor changes to an *crosshair* cursor indicating that an interval can be defined.
 If there is a interval defined, the cursor will change either to a *grab* cursor or a *ew-resize* cursor depending on whether the mouse of within an displayed interval or on one of its edges.